fpereiro/gotoB/readme.md

 Webpages are stored as files on a server, and are served as-is to a web browser that requested them.
 Webpages, thus, are *static*.
 The same URL yields the same HTML.
 If a webpage is updated, then the HTML will change, but it will change for everyone that requests the page since the update.

 To the best of my knowledge, the first webapp followed the creation of the web by about [five years](https://en.wikipedia.org/wiki/Viaweb).
-Webapps leverage the web (HTML, URLs and the HTTP protocol to communicate between the browser and the server) to provide functionality hitherto provided by native apps.
+Webapps leverage the web (HTML, URLs and the HTTP protocol to enable communication between the browser and the server) to provide functionality hitherto provided by native apps.
 Instead of distributing software programs that users should install on their computers, webapps allow users to use the app *through their web browser, without installing any additional software*.
 This proved to be perhaps as revolutionary as the web itself.

 In my view, the boundary between a webpage and a webapp is the following: at a given moment in time, an URL pointing to a webpage will return identical HTML documents; whereas an URL pointing to a webapp will return distinct HTML documents, depending on the previous interactions of the user with the server.
 A webapp is *dynamic*, in that it doesn't show the same content with a given URL.
 To make things more concrete, let's introduce our example, the shopping cart.